ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/file-searching.md

 Was the word "conundrum" found in the file input/proactive.txt?
 No
 ```

-Once your program is working correctly, you should also try to use if and
+Once your program is working correctly, you should also try to use it when
 specify a file that is not available on your computer!
 For instance, if you run
 it with the command `poetry run search --word proactive --dir input --file
 notfound.txt` then it will not perform a search and instead produce the